isomerpages/csc-corp/pages/faq.md

 <p>Check-in will close 90 minutes after the class has started.
 Thereafter, an email notification will be sent to your Training Coordinator to inform him/her that you have yet to check in.
 If you arrive after the check-in time, please inform your trainer and provide reasons for being late.</p>

-<p><strong>During the pilot phase, please scan your attendance using your NRIC at any kiosk found on levels 1 to 5 if you are attending in-person programmes that are not milestone programmes.</strong></p>
+<p>If you are attending in-person programmes that are not milestone programmes, please scan your attendance using your NRIC at one of the kiosks found on levels 1, 3 and 4.)</p>